MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-ios-swift-sign-in.md

 - Register an application in the Microsoft Entra admin center.
 - Add a platform redirect URL.
 - Enable public client flows.
-- Update the iOS configuration code sample file to use your own Microsoft Entra External ID for customer tenant details.
+- Update the iOS configuration code sample file to use your own Microsoft Entra External ID for external tenant details.
 - Run and test the sample iOS mobile application.

 ## Prerequisites